sinjinablueshirt/reverb_frontend/api-spec.md

 ### POST /api/FileUrl/getViewUrl

-**Description:** Generates and returns a pre-signed URL that allows viewing/downloading the file from Google Cloud Storage for a limited time.
+**Description:** Generates a pre-signed URL for viewing/downloading a file from GCS.

 **Requirements:**
 - `gcsObjectName` exists in GCS.